StateVoicesNational/Spoke/README.md

 5. `cp .env.example .env`
 6. Create an [Auth0](https://auth0.com) account.
 In your Auth0 account, go to Settings -> Clients -> and then grab your Client ID, Client Secret, and your Auth0 domain (should look like xxx.auth0.com).
 Add those inside your `.env` file (AUTH0_CLIENT_ID, AUTH0_CLIENT_SECRET, AUTH0_DOMAIN respectively).
 7. Run `npm run dev` to create and populate the tables.
-8. Add the login callback and logout callback URL in `.env` (default `http://localhost:3000/login-callback` and `http://localhost:3000/logout-callback`) to your Auth0 app settings under "Allowed Callback URLs" and "Allowed Logout URLs" respectively.
-(If you get an error when logging in later about "OIDC", go to Advanced Settings section, and then OAuth, and turn off 'OIDC Conformant')
+8. Find the login callback and logout callback URL in `.env` (by default they are `http://localhost:3000/login-callback` and `http://localhost:3000/logout-callback`) and add them to your Auth0 app settings under "Allowed Callback URLs" and "Allowed Logout URLs" respectively.
+9. Go to Auth0's `Advanced Settings` section, and then `OAuth`, and turn off 'OIDC Conformant'.
-9. Run `npm run dev` to start the app.
+10. Run `npm run dev` to start the app.
 Wait until you see both "Node app is running ..." and "Webpack dev server is now running ..." before attempting to connect. (make sure environment variable `JOBS_SAME_PROCESS=1`)
-10. Go to `http://localhost:3000` to load the app.
+11. Go to `http://localhost:3000` to load the app.
-11. As long as you leave `SUPPRESS_SELF_INVITE=` blank and unset in your `.env` you should be able to invite yourself from the homepage.
+12. As long as you leave `SUPPRESS_SELF_INVITE=` blank and unset in your `.env` you should be able to invite yourself from the homepage.
   - If you DO set that variable, then spoke will be invite-only and you'll need to generate an invite.
 Run:
 ```
 echo "INSERT INTO invite (hash,is_valid) VALUES ('abc', 1);" |sqlite3 mydb.sqlite